newcompany123/Subway_server/README.md

 Even if we make similar function with Django template, it doesn't guarantee the operation in front-end side.\
 Instead, we use special test API from Facebook developer.

-Shown below is a brief explanation.
+Shown below is a brief explanation of the review.

     1. First, get app_access_token from Facebook
-    2. With the app_access_token, we can make a test-user
+    2. With the app_access_token, make a test-user
     3. When test user is made successfully, we can get general access-token from that test-user